yejinjkim/yejinjkim.github.io/index.md

 - Drug repurposing

 ## News
+- March 2023, I give a talk at BERD Core at UT Health McGovern Medical School, Data Science Core at SBMI
+- March 2023, Honored to serve as a grant review panel for United Kingdom Research and Innovation
 - November 2022, Honored to serve as a grant review panel for AI in Healthcare from Fonds de recherche du Québec, Ministry of Innovation, Science & Technology - State of Israel, Bilateral Research Cooperation Program MOST-FRQS
 - November 2022, I give a talk at [AI in Health Conference](https://www.aihealthconference.com), organized by Rice Ken Kenedy Institute.
 Thanks for the invitation Dr. Akane Sano.
 - September 2022, Our team's vaccine and Alzheimer's study was invited to testify before U.S. Department of Health & Human Services